jolinafelix08/CNHS-Data/README.md

-# Cabiao National High School KPI & Decision-Support Dashboard
+# Cabiao National High School KPI-Based Strategic Dashboard

 A web-based **KPI Strategic Dashboard** developed for **Cabiao National High School (CNHS)** as part of the capstone project: